earik87/tinyurl/readme.md

 ## Possible Improvements.
 - Implement a database instead of an array.
 This will make project scalable.
 SQLite or PostgreSQL can be used.
+- Use Base62 conversion to create a unique shortcode to avoid database queries on shortcodes.